arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

 returns a new Parser `(string -> 'a)`.
 Think about it: so far we have thought of creating parsers *writing their code*, at the most reusing some pre-existing parsers.
-But here something new happened: this is a high-order function that *combines* parsers *generating*, out of the thin air, another brand new Parser.
+But here something new happened: this is a high-order function that *combines* parsers, *generating* out of the thin air another brand new Parser.
 See this in use:

 ```fsharp
 let parseRockTrioOrSoloArtist = parseRockTrio <|> parseSoloArtist